thillRobot/carla_simulator/docs/maps.md

 #### Step 9 - Importing Map Asset Package into CARLA
 Move the compressed asset package to the `carla/Import` directory of the package in which you will use `PythonAPI/util/config.py` to set the map.
-Import the assets with the script provided.
+(The package you want to use) Import the assets with the script provided.

 ```
+cd <CARLAROOT>
 ./ImportAssets.sh
 ```
 If the import was successful you should see the asset packages under `carla/CarlaUE4/content/`.
 With the simulator running, change to a newly imported map.